titonton/website/input/docs/getting-started/compelling-example.md

     Install-Package ReactiveUI.WPF

-The complete list containing NuGet packages for all supported platforms <a href="[https://reactiveui.net/docs/getting-started/installation/](https://reactiveui.net/docs/getting-started/installation/)">can be found here</a>. <a href="[https://www.nuget.org/packages/reactiveui/](https://www.nuget.org/packages/reactiveui/)">ReactiveUI</a> main package should normally be installed into you .NET Standard class libraries containing platform-agnostic code (repositories, services, DTOs, view-models), and `ReactiveUI.XXX` packages are platform-specific, so we use <a href="[https://www.nuget.org/packages/ReactiveUI.WPF/](https://www.nuget.org/packages/ReactiveUI.WPF/)">ReactiveUI.WPF</a> in this tutorial as we are developing a tiny WPF application that doesn't need code sharing.
+The complete list containing NuGet packages for all supported platforms <a href="[https://reactiveui.net/docs/getting-started/installation/](https://reactiveui.net/docs/getting-started/installation/)">can be found here</a>. <a href="[https://www.nuget.org/packages/reactiveui/](https://www.nuget.org/packages/reactiveui/)">ReactiveUI</a> main package should normally be installed into your .NET Standard class libraries containing platform-agnostic code (repositories, services, DTOs, view-models), and `ReactiveUI.XXX` packages are platform-specific, so we use <a href="[https://www.nuget.org/packages/ReactiveUI.WPF/](https://www.nuget.org/packages/ReactiveUI.WPF/)">ReactiveUI.WPF</a> in this tutorial as we are developing a tiny WPF application that doesn't need code sharing.

     Install-Package NuGet.Protocol